aws-quickstart/cdk-eks-blueprints/docs/builders/graviton-builder.md

 ## Input Parameters

-`GravitonOptions` which takes inputs to `GravitonBuilder` supports following parameters:
+`Partial<MngClusterProviderProps>` parameters can be used as inputs to `GravitonBuilder`.
+Few parameters shown below:

-- `kubernetesVersion` : Required field, Kubernetes version to use for the cluster
+- `version` : Kubernetes version to use for the cluster
-- `instanceClass`: Required field, Instance class to use for the cluster
-- `instanceSize`:  Required field, Instance size to use for the cluster
+- `instanceTypes`: Instance Type to use for the cluster

 ### Demonstration - Running Graviton Nodes on EKS Cluster